argyleink/chat-ui/readme.md

 #### <chat-ui>

 This is the primary component that you should be dealing with.
 It has the easy API, for quick access to the most common tasks in a chat widget.
 You shouldn't need the API's for the other components, but you can leverage them if you want to.

+WARNING: I'm moving fast and not updating these docs much..